ecomol/RSE/README.md

-Note: Since October 20th, RSE package is also available from CRAN repository, the link is https://CRAN.R-project.org/package=RSE
+Note: Since October 20th, RSE package is also available from CRAN repository, the link is https://CRAN.R-project.org/package=RSE.
+However, the latest updated version will be always posted in this Github repository.